Home » Camp Monaco Prize

 The Camp Monaco Prize commemorates a historic meeting between Prince Albert I of Monaco and William F. “Buffalo Bill” Cody.
 In 1913, Buffalo Bill accompanied His Serene Highness Prince Albert I of Monaco for an extraordinary hunting expedition near Yellowstone National Park, establishing what is now known as Camp Monaco.
 Prince Albert I was an avid oceanographer but was also fascinated by the wonders of the Greater Yellowstone Ecosystem, which were not as well known or documented as they are today.

 A camera crew accompanied the royal hunting party, resulting in extensive press coverage, and established an important connection between Cody, Wyoming, and the Principality of Monaco.
 On the 100th Anniversary of “The Royal Hunt,” Prince Albert II of Monaco announced his intentions to honor the legacies of both his grandfather, Prince Albert I, and Buffalo Bill.
-The $100,000 Camp Monaco Prize represents the shared dedication of the Buffalo Bill Center of the West’s Draper Natural History Museum and Prince Albert II of Monaco Foundation to the conservation and resiliency of native biodiversity in the face of climate change.
+The $100,000 Camp Monaco Prize represents the shared dedication of the Buffalo Bill Center of the West’s Draper Natural History Museum and Prince Albert II of Monaco Foundation to the conservation and resiliency of native biodiversity.
 The prize is intended to stimulate scientific exploration and public education to expand the knowledge and understanding of biological diversity in the Greater Yellowstone Ecosystem.
 The winning application will foster concrete actions to safeguard biodiversity in conjunction with continued social and economic development.

 Since 2013, the Camp Monaco Prize has been awarded to three laureates.
 Learn more about each laureate and previous projects funded by the Camp Monaco Prize by clicking on the videos beneath each laureate.